barrucadu/lookwhattheshoggothdraggedin.com/posts/rqg-character-creation-example.markdown

 date: 2023-08-05
 topic: mechanics
 system: rqg
-excerpt: |
-    I'm gearing up to run a one-shot of RuneQuest: Roleplaying in Glorantha, but I found bits of the character creation pretty confusing.
-So here is a full worked example based on my current understanding of the rules.
 ---

 RuneQuest: Roleplaying in Glorantha is probably the crunchiest game I've looked into running.
 It's based